 Dear friends of the Wiener Kaffeesiederball,

-We Viennese coffee brewers are delighted to welcome our guests to the Vienna Coffee Brewers’ Ball 2025 at the Hofburg Vienna.
-Once again, the Hofburg will become the largest and most beautiful coffee house in the world, where tradition and modernity merge and Viennese coffee house culture is celebrated in all its diversity.
+We, the Viennese coffeehouse owners, look forward to welcoming many guests to the Vienna Coffeehouse Owners’ Ball 2026 at the Hofburg Vienna.
+Once again, the Hofburg will become the largest and most beautiful coffeehouse in the world, celebrating Viennese coffeehouse culture in all its diversity.

-The Viennese Coffe Brewers Ball has always been unique due to its high-quality artistic design and elaborate decorations, its brilliant program and an enormous musical range with numerous orchestras and bands in all the halls of the Hofburg Vienna.
-This year’s event is all about the arrival of spring: colorful floral arrangements adorn the halls of the Hofburg and symbolize the awakening of nature – a backdrop full of magic.
-Under the artistic direction of Christof Cremer, a large number of Austrian and international singers, dancers, choreographers, musicians and artists will turn the ball into an extraordinary sensual experience for all guests – in the service of Viennese coffee house culture.
+The Vienna Coffeehouse Owners Ball has always been unique thanks to its high-quality artistic design and elaborate decorations, its spectacular programme and enormous musical range, with numerous orchestras and bands performing in all the halls of the Hofburg Vienna.
+Under the artistic direction of Christof Cremer, a large number of Austrian and international singers, dancers, choreographers, musicians and artists will make the ball an extraordinary sensory experience for all guests. – in the service of Viennese coffee house culture.

 Wolfgang Binder and Anna Karnitscher